 In her spare time, you can find Chelsea running around the city, wandering farmer’s markets, cooking up curious concoctions with the best seasonal and local produce, and photographing/writing about farms, farmers, food and animals (mostly goats).
 You can take a peek at her work here and on Instagram.

 Katie Daniel is FamilyFarmed’s development maven.
 Growing up, she moved all across the country and developed a love affair with food along the way.
-Her family has been producing milk in Southwest Wisconsin for generations and she has always had a meaningful connection with farming.
-She graduated with a B.A. in Gender & Women's Studies from the University of Wisconsin.
+She comes from a multi-generational dairy farming family in southwest Wisconsin, and graduated with a B.A. in Gender & Women's Studies from the University of Wisconsin.

 Katie began her nonprofit career in Madison, Wisconsin, at the Freedom from Religion Foundation (FFRF).
 There she spent nearly seven years wearing many hats in the areas of outreach, donor relations, bookkeeping, event planning and fundraising.
 During that time she also volunteered with the Women’s Medical Fund, assisting low-income women access reproductive healthcare.
 After helping FFRF make exponential gains in membership and fundraising, she moved to Chicago and worked at the Women’s Business Development Center (WBDC), where she played an instrumental role in advancing WBDC’s development strategy.

 Katie brings nearly a decade in nonprofit management and development to FamilyFarmed.
 Her love of food and passions for social justice and sustainable agriculture make FamilyFarmed a perfect home.
 She loves spending time with her significant other (Scott), animals (especially cats), reading, video games, the Badgers, Packers and EATING.